To check on the status of your submission, please visit Research’s manuscript submission site.

 All manuscripts should be prepared according to the guidelines above and submitted via Editorial Manager by following the link to Submit Manuscript.

 Additionally, if your manuscript is on bioRxiv, you can directly transfer it to our submission system.

 Authors should submit papers to Research in Microsoft Word .docx format (preferred), .doc or LaTex format.
 To submit, authors should use the Research manuscript template, which will facilitate accurate preparation and processing.
 Please follow the guidelines in this document when formatting your manuscript.

 The body text of research articles must include the following sections:

 The following items are required for submission:

 - A cover letter, containing the following:

-- The title of the paper and a brief summary of the main point (research background, main achievements, theoretical innovations, application background, and fields the readers are involved in, etc.)
+- The title of the paper and a summary of the main point (research background, main achievements, theoretical innovations, application background, and fields the readers are involved in, etc.)

 - A statement that none of the material has been published or is under consideration elsewhere, including online, and that all authors listed on the paper have reviewed and agree to the journal’s Publication Ethics policies.

 - Names, email addresses and ORCID IDs for all authors, including selection of one to be corresponding author.